 Mayfield Fund

 Chaddha has worked at the Mayfield Fund since 2006 and is managing director.
 Prior to this, he founded companies such as VXtreme that was acquired by Microsoft.
 He also worked at Microsoft as Chief Architect and Director.
-He is number 5 on the Forbes Midas List in 2020.
+He has ranked on the Forbes Midas List of Top 100 Tech Investors 14 times and was top 5 in 2020 and 2022.

 Bain Capital Ventures

 Deshpande has been a Managing director at Bain Capital Ventures for seven years and left in 2020.
 He is now a General Partner at Uncorrelated Ventures.
-He invests in open source and infrastructure software.
-He has been on the Forbes Midas List of the top 100 investors for the past seven years before dropping off in 2020.
+He invests in open source and infrastructure software and fintech.
+He has been on the Forbes Midas List of the top 100 investors for seven years up to 2019 and once again in 2022.

 Twitter: @salil